-- Acknowledge your request and give you a reasonable estimate of how long it will take to give you the records, or
+- Acknowledge your request and give you a reasonable estimate of how long it will take to give you the records

-- Deny all or part of the request, or redact part of the information, telling you the specific reason why we can’t disclose it.
+- Deny all or part of the request, or redact part of the information, telling you the specific reason we cannot disclose it.

 Alternative ways to request records

 - View in person – schedule with us